Magohet/Payload-Caching-Service/README.md

 - **POST /payload**
   Accepts two lists of strings (`list_1`, `list_2`), transforms them (without sorting), interleaves results, and stores them in DB.
-  Returns a unique payload ID.
+  Returns a unique payload ID and a result.
-  If the same lists were already processed, the cached result is returned.
+  If the same lists were already processed, the cached result and id are returned.

 - **GET /payload/{id}**
-  Returns the transformed and interleaved result by payload ID.
+  Returns the transformed and interleaved result by payload ID with some meta info.
   If not found, returns `404`.

 - **Caching**